ruvents/ruwork-frujax/README.md

 <a href="/ajax" data-frujax='{"target": "#container"}'>Link</a>
 ```

-On click at this link the contents of the `/ajax` page will be inserted into the `#container` element.
+Clicking the link will load the contents of the `/ajax` page into the `#container` element.

 ## Options